Massachusetts laws

 Students with disabilities may have protections under Section 504 as well as the IDEA.
 If a claim is filed under Section 504 and not tied to a denial of a free appropriate public education (FAPE), exhaustion of remedies under the IDEA is not required.

 Attorneys for parents had argued that where a parent was dissatisfied with an IEP, the school district should bear the burden of proving an IEP sufficient, rather than the parents having to prove that it is insufficient.
-But the U.S. Supreme Court held that "the burden of persuasion in an administrative hearing challenging an IEP is properly placed upon the party seeking relief, whether that is the disabled child or the school district."
+But the U.S. Supreme Court held that "the burden of proof in an administrative hearing challenging an IEP is properly placed upon the party seeking relief."

 Web sources